TaykhoomDalal/pype/README.md

 	<img src="assets/abd_cat_enrichment.png" width="800" />
 </p>

 PYPE also annotates each significant variant with the upstream and downstream genes close to the variant, providing output files that give descriptions of the variants' functional consequences, the genes' role in biological processes, as well as a variety of other annotations that the user can request.
 It does this using the lightweight REST API from the [BioThings API](https://biothings.io/).
-Lastly, using a port of the TwoSampleMR code from [MRC Integrative Epidemiology Unit at the University of Bristol](https://github.com/MRCIEU/TwoSampleMR), PYPE can be used to run Mendelian Randomization (MR) analysis on the variants from the PheWAS analysis to help researchers investigate the causal relationships between genetic variants and phenotypes.
+Lastly, using a port of the MR functionality from TwoSampleMR code from the [MRC Integrative Epidemiology Unit at the University of Bristol](https://github.com/MRCIEU/TwoSampleMR) and from the [Do Laboratory at Mount Sinai](https://github.com/rondolab/MR-PRESSO), PYPE can be used to run Mendelian Randomization (MR) analysis on the variants from the PheWAS analysis to help researchers investigate the causal relationships between genetic variants and phenotypes.

 ## Installation